acadTags/Tag-Relation-Learning/README.md

 * The ACM Computing Classification System is from https://www.acm.org/publications/class-2012.

 # How to cite

+Please cite with the Bibtex below if you are interested in this study.
 ```
 @article{DONG2020,
 title = "Knowledge Base Enrichment by Relation Learning from Social Tagging Data",